 During menstruation, it’s normal to experience some cramping pain in the lower abdomen, the lower back and the top of your legs.
 This is often referred to as period pain.

-The reason you feel pain is that your womb is contracting (or squeezing) to remove the lining that it no longer needs because you are not pregnant.
-It’s thought that pain-causing chemicals, called prostaglandins, are involved in helping the womb contract.
-Unfortunately, they also make you feel pain.
+The pain occurs as a result of the womb contracting (or squeezing) to remove the lining that it no longer needs.
+Chemicals called prostaglandins are known to cause pain and are involved in helping the womb contract.

 For some women and girls, menstrual pain is mild, but in others, the pain can be more severe.
 No one really knows why, but it could be that some women produce more prostaglandins or are more sensitive to pain than others.
 This can make the womb squeeze especially hard, briefly reducing the blood supply to the womb which causes even more pain.